20 Aug 2024

 Out-of-date designs

 Design trends come and go – and often return in slightly different forms (we’re looking at you, Gaussian blur).
-Overdone graphic embellishments like skeuomorphism, generic stock photography, and complicated navigation systems were once widespread but have fallen out of favor as web design evolved into something more sophisticated and meaningful.
+Overdone graphic embellishments like skeuomorphism, generic stock photography, and complicated navigation systems were once widespread but have fallen out of favor as web design has evolved into something more sophisticated and meaningful.
 If your website looks like something from the Wayback Machine circa 2005, it might be time for a refresh.

 However, updating outdated websites doesn’t necessarily mean a complete do-over.
 Product redesign may involve modernizing graphics, typography, UI elements, or other features that feel antiquated and replacing them with something fresh and contemporary.